Muskan0903/Multi-smart-shoes-for-safety-purpose/README.md

-## Multi-Smart Shoes for Safety Purpose
+## Multi Smart Shoes for Safety Purpose
 This is working prototype.

 A **safety-focused wearable system** embedded into footwear, designed to detect emergencies and **automatically notify trusted contacts** with the user's real-time location.